SGGP

 Many countries are also looking for solutions to the problem of both preventing domestic industries from falling behind and addressing citizens' privacy concerns.

 In Asia, the Japanese government’s first-ever Artificial Intelligence Strategy Council was convened to establish a framework to guide the development of AI.
-Speaking to the council, Prime Minister Fumio Kishida said: “AI has the potential to change our economic society in a positive way, but it also has risks.
+Speaking to the council, Prime Minister Fumio Kishida said: “AI has the potential to change our economic society in a positive way, but there are also risks.
 It is important to address both issues appropriately.”

-The use of AI technology will contribute to enhancing industrial competitiveness and solving problems for the whole society, but AI must be used reasonably and risks for users must be minimized.
+The use of AI technology will contribute to enhancing industrial competitiveness, solving problems of the whole society, but AI must be used reasonably and minimize risks for users.
 However, up to now, discussions have mainly focused on technical aspects.
-Japanese experts urge that in the coming time, discussions must be conducted on the basis of a broader perspective, with the participation of fields such as business and law.
-Nikkei Asia said that one challenge Japan faces is how to improve the level of domestic AI development while focusing on regulating the general use of AI, in which security, privacy and copyright are important issues.
+Japanese experts urge that in the coming time, discussions need to be conducted on the basis of a broader perspective, with the participation of fields such as business and law.
+Nikkei Asia said that a challenge facing Japan is how to improve the level of domestic AI development in parallel with the focus on regulating the use of general AI, in which security, privacy and copyright are important issues.

-AI is starting to disrupt everyday life as fake images and videos and robot-generated text are popping up, raising concerns ranging from national security to misinformation.
+AI is starting to disrupt everyday life as fake images and videos, as well as robot-generated text, raise concerns ranging from national security to misinformation.
 Digital and technology ministers from the Group of Seven (G7) have agreed to compile guidelines on the development and use of general AI by the end of this year.
 With Japan taking over the G7 presidency in 2023, Prime Minister Kishida has said Japan will take the lead in formulating international rules to make the most of the promise and deal with the risks of artificial AI.

 Source